dome01/terraform-ibm-cloud-pak/modules/odf/README.md

 A ROKS cluster is required with at least three worker nodes.
 Each worker node must have a minimum of 16 CPUs and 64 GB RAM. https://cloud.ibm.com/docs/openshift?topic=openshift-deploy-odf-vpc for more information.

 ### About the fork:
-- This terraform was originally created by [Ann Umberhocker](https://github.com/annumberhocker)
+- The orginal repo was created by [Ann Umberhocker](https://github.com/annumberhocker)
-- This fork fix the version of ODF to 4.10 due to the inconsistency found during deployment
+- The fork fixes the version of ODF to 4.10 since 4.11 is not supported at the moment

 **Module Source**: `github.com/ibm-build-lab/terraform-ibm-cloud-pak.git//modules/odf`